 Following in the founders’ footsteps

-Not surprisingly, another impetus in Nelson’s career path has been her heritage; over the course of her 19 years she’s watched her grandparents, company founders Jim and Dorothy Nelson, pour their hearts into creating better living conditions for those with disabilities.
+Not surprisingly, another impetus in Nadia’s career path has been her heritage; over the course of her 19 years she’s watched her grandparents, company founders Jim and Dorothy Nelson, pour their hearts into creating better living conditions for those with disabilities.
 She’s also seen the effects of less-than-ideal living conditions elsewhere, which is why she’s motivated to keep fighting for the rights of the disabled.

 “Some people haven’t gotten the respect they deserve (at other facilities),” she notes.
 “And knowing I can do something about it is driving my passion for providing good medical care.”

-While Nelson hasn’t lived in an ACR group home since age 4, she did gain additional behind-the-scenes experience when her mom ran an assisted living in rural Wisconsin for several years.
+While Nadia hasn’t lived in an ACR group home since age 4, she did gain additional behind-the-scenes experience when her mom ran an assisted living in rural Wisconsin for several years.
 And when it came time to choose a college, a return to the metro area and a part-time job with ACR was a natural for the company legacy.
 She came aboard as a care attendant at Arthur’s in 2018, became an intern along the way and was promoted to shift supervisor last summer.